KernelDeimos/ikmoqsvwxyz/README.md

 ## Usage

+### How to install
+No installation required!
+Just go to the releases page and download the latest version.

 ### Running
 This is not a GUI program, it is a CLI program.
 What this means is you need to run the program from inside Command Prompt.
 If you're using Linux you already